vdaburon/blog_post_jmeter_elk_apm/doc/US/README_US.md

 </pre>

 ## Conclusion
-The jmeter-elastic-apm tool allows you to easily integrate the ELASTIC APM observability solution into JMeter and add the notion of page in the timelines of Kibana APM dashboards.
+The jmeter-elastic-apm tool allows you to easily integrate the ELASTIC APM solution into JMeter and add the notion of page in the timelines of Kibana APM dashboards.

 ELASTIC APM + Apache JMeter is an excellent solution for understanding how the environment works during a performance test with simple monitoring, quality dashboards, time breakdown timelines in the different distributed application layers, display of exceptions in web services.